John Lyftogt MD

 The results of this treatment were so positive that soon his General Practice became flooded with patients with pain and injuries, both sporting and occupational.
 He moved to Active Health, a large multi-disciplinary practice at the QEII Sports Stadium in Christchurch, New Zealand, where he further developed the treatment.
 He moved several times following the devastating 2011 earthquake in Christchurch which destroyed QEII stadium, continuing to treat up to 20 patients per day until late in 2013 when he made the decision to cease active clinical work and focus on teaching this extraordinary treatment to other like-minded health professionals around the world.

 Dr John Lyftogt and his wife Maria organised the first Lyftogt Perineural Injection Treatment teaching event in Christchurch in November 2009.
-Participant numbers are now at over 3000 - these are health professionals from about 30 countries who have attended Dr Lyftogt's educational events in New Zealand, Argentina, Australia, Canada, Egypt, Germany, Italy, Jordan, the Netherlands, the Philippines, South Korea, Spain, Taiwan, Turkey, Mexico and the USA.
+Participant numbers are now at over 3500 - these are health professionals from more than 30 countries who have attended Dr Lyftogt's educational events in New Zealand, Argentina, Australia, Canada, Egypt, Germany, Italy, Jordan, the Netherlands, the Philippines, South Korea, Spain, Taiwan, Turkey, Malaysia, Mexico and the USA.